 YAMANEKO DOJO FOUNDER

 Carlos Reyes has been training in the Dojo since he was 16.
-Since then he has found a strong appreciation within the Martial Art and its philosophy.
-Realizing his potential, Carlos would continue to train and eventually receive his black belt in 2014.
+Since then he has found a strong appreciation within this martial art and its philosophy.
+Carlos continues to train and eventually earned his shodan (first degree black belt in 2014.
 With this he continues to expand his training in order to help others around him.
-Carlos is currently a Shodan (1st degree Black Belt) and is a graduate from the University of Arizona with a dual major in Foreign Affairs and Arabic.
-He teaches Adult Classes on Monday nights.
+Carlos is currently a Nidan (second degree Black Belt) and is a graduate from the University of Arizona with a dual major in Foreign Affairs and Arabic.
+He teaches Thursdays.